A kinetic approach to consensus-based segmentation of biomedical images: Application to biomedical images

 Once the best configurations of the $\Delta_1$, $\Delta_2$ and $\sigma^2$ parameters have been established, we generate the segmentation masks for all the datasets and annotation tasks solving the Boltzmann model in \eqref{eq:bol_strong} with the optimal choice of parameters.
 At the end of the segmentation procedure, we apply the two morphological refinement steps as described in Section~\ref{sec4} to improve the quality of the segmentation masks.

 In Figure~\ref{fig:5} we represent the results of the segmentation process obtained for the \textit{HL60 cell nuclei dataset}.
 We can observe from the initial image that cells have regular borders but they are represented by a wide range of gray levels.
 By comparing the ground truth mask and the reconstructed one, we may observe that they are in good agreement.
 The method can provide good results in detecting the location of cells even for those regions whose gray level is close to the background.
 We evaluate the performance of the segmentation algorithm using the $DSC_{metric}$ coefficient defined in Equation~\eqref{eq:dice} which quantifies the overlap between the predicted and the true mask.
 The method reaches a $DSC_{metric}$ of $0.94$ on the image of the \textit{HL60 cell nuclei dataset} reported in Figure~\ref{fig:5}.
+Despite achieving the high $DSC_{metric}$ score, it is crucial to recognize that the method faces challenges in precisely distinguishing closely spaced cells.
+This limitation could potentially make the method less suitable for images characterized by high cell density.
+However, it is essential to underscore that the segmentations produced by our method can be further processed using supplementary approaches to address particular task requirements.
+For example, for improved cell separation, binary erosion methods can be applied to refine the shapes of the cell masks.

 In Figure~\ref{fig:6} we test the performance of the method in segmenting the “tumor core” region of one image of the \textit{brain tumor dataset}.
 In this example, the region of interest is characterized by less regular edges, by the presence of cavities but by a quite homogeneous color.
 We can see from the Figure~\ref{fig:6} that the method identifies with a good precision the shape of the tumor and it preserves the small empty structures within the mass.
 In terms of the evaluation metric, the segmentation system achieves a $DSC_{metric}$ of $0.93$.